The story of aid in a CARE package

-The Syria civil war has been raging for nearly five years.
+The Syria civil war began in 2011.
 In the neighbouring countries of Jordan, Lebanon and Turkey, most families don’t take shelter in refugee camps, but in urban areas.
 They live in apartment buildings, barracks or with family members.
 These people are not legally allowed to work, and struggle to meet their basic needs.
 CARE provides aid in the form of cash (through electronic cards that can be redeemed at a bank) so people can decide for themselves what they spend their money on: rent, food, medicine or school supplies.

 CARE supports families in the Dohuk region of northern Iraq, where more than 900,000 people have sought refuge from violence since 2014.
 CARE packages had to be distributed quickly, because people urgently needed shelter and protection from the weather.
 In Bersive camp, CARE organises garbage disposal, provides hygiene facilities, and distributes warm clothes, blankets, stoves and other items for surviving the harsh winters.

 More than 600,000 homes were destroyed or damaged in Nepal by the 2015 earthquakes.
 As well as providing people with immediate food, water, and hygiene supplies, CARE packages included mattresses and tarpaulins for emergency shelter, and tools such as nails, wire, rope, gloves and other materials to repair damaged buildings.